TuncayOzkardes/EMU654-TuncayOzkardes/README.md

 # EMU654-TuncayOzkardes
-All codes about the term project are included in this repo.
+All codes and figures about the term project are included in this repo.